lilvina/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
 - Actions are functions that return actions.
 They send data from the application to the store and the store gets information only from actions.
 Each action must have a type property.
 Reducers takes the current state of an application and an action and returns a new state.
 Store is an object that holds the application state and provides a few helper methods to the state.
+Store is known as the 'single source of truth' because it lives outside of the application and provides a uni-directional data flow into the application.
+It can only be changed by sending actions to the reducers and the results should be predictable based on the functional programming paradigm.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+- Application state is a persistent memory store for all connected components.
+Component state is an isolated memory store for a single component.
+Application state is useful for authentication token, which proves that you are a registered member that is currently signed in.
+Component state is useful for things like form that requires temporary storage to perform their function.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 - Redux-thunk provides the ability to handle asynchronous operation inside the action-creators.
+Redux-thunk changes our action creator by adding a callback function that decides when the actions are allowed to move beyond the middleware and then communicate with the reducer.

 ## Project Set Up